keu/docs/software_versioned_docs/version-0.16/manage-platform-users.md

 ### Overview

-The System Admin role on Astronomer Enterprise brings a range of cluster-wide permissions that supercedes Workspace-level access and allows a user to monitor and take action across Workspaces, Deployments and Users within a single cluster.
+The System Admin role on Astronomer Software brings a range of cluster-wide permissions that supercedes Workspace-level access and allows a user to monitor and take action across Workspaces, Deployments and Users within a single cluster.

 On Astronomer, System Admins specifically can: